network-flows/Lonestar-Mod-Guide/docs/Start_EN.md

 Note that everything except `mod.json` is optional.
 If your mod contains no animations or images, it's OK to remove corresponding directories.

 ## mod.json
-Start your mod by creating a folder in `Dev` and placing `mod.json` into it.
+Start your mod by creating a subfolder in `Dev` and placing `mod.json` into the **sub**folder.
 This file contains the information about your mod, and is the only necessary file of your mod.
 A `mod.json` looks like this:

 ```
 {